xsuite/xsuite/docs/codes_lost_particles.rst

 ====================
 Lost particles state
 ====================
-Particles lost by the simulation are have Particles.state <= 0.
+Particles lost by the simulation have Particles.state <= 0.
 Different states are used to identify different particle loss events.

 =====  ==================================================================